opitzconsulting/phonegap-proxy/README.md

 Description
 -------------
 This proxy allows the development of a HTML5 app with PhoneGap (Apache Cordova) in a desktop browser using all the native features of cordova, like camera access, ...

 The html5 app will run in a desktop browser, but all native cordova features will be executed on a real mobile device, without simulation.
 This allows fast roundtrips during development, as well as real access to the hardware.

 Quick Start
 -------------

+1. Build the app that will run on your device using PhoneGap Build:
+  -

+2. Run the server: `node server.js`;

 1. Run the server: `node server.js`